bowerth/datalayer-docker/zeppelin-rscala/README.md

 [![R](http://datalayer.io/ext/images/logo-R-200.png)](http://cran.r-project.org)

-# Zeppelin R Docker Image (based on Rserve)
+# Zeppelin R Docker Image (based on rscala)

 ## Get the image from the Docker Repository

 In order to get the image, you can run with the appropriate rights:

-`docker pull datalayer/zeppelin-rserve`
+`docker pull datalayer/zeppelin-rscala`

 Run the Zeppelin notebook with:

-`docker run -it -p 2222:22 -p 8080:8080 -p 4040:4040 datalayer/zeppelin-rserve`
+`docker run -it -p 2222:22 -p 8080:8080 -p 4040:4040 datalayer/zeppelin-rscala`

 and go to [http://localhost:8080](http://localhost:8080).

-Read more on the online [Datalayer Docker Registry](https://hub.docker.com/u/datalayer/zeppelin-rserve).
+Read more on the online [Datalayer Docker Registry](https://hub.docker.com/u/datalayer/zeppelin-rscala).

 ## Build and Run